nordcloud/serverless-mocha-plugin/README.md

 ### Using own template for a test file

 If you'd like to use your own template for a generated test file, create a sls-mocha-plugin-template.ejs file in the test/ directory.
-Currently, there are two variables available for use:
+Currently, there are three variables available for use:

 - functionName - name of the function
 - functionPath - path to the function
+- handlerName - the name of the handler function

 If you'd like to get more information on the template engine, you check documentation of the [EJS project](http://ejs.co/).

 ## Release History
+* 2016/08/15 - v0.9.0 - Preliminary version for Serverless 1.0
 * 2016/06/28 - v0.5.13 - Increase default test timeout to 6000ms
 * 2016/06/27 - v0.5.12 - Add support for using template test files
 * 2016/06/22 - v0.5.11 - Add support for running tests from live environment